Henry8772/Transfer-Learning-Model/README.md

 I found it has problem in iphone to run audio and image demo.
 This might be caused by permission issue.
 Since I do not have debug environment, this issue is still remained.

-## tfjs-models

-If you have any extra customization requirement, please refer to [this](https://github.com/woodylee1974/tfjs-models.git), this contains trivial modification for adapting this project.